nikip72/huntress-2023/badmemory/README.md

 ## Analysis

 Unpacking the provided zip archive results in a huge 4.5Gb `image.bin` file.
 Running `strings` on the file reveals a lot of strings, unfortunately hunting down for passwords in clear text is unsuccessful.
-Trying to mount the file as a raw file system is also unseucessful.
+Trying to mount the file as a raw file system is also unsuccessful.
 After some tinkering around it appears that the image is actually a forensic memory image, so next step is to try to analyze it with `volatility` (https://www.volatilityfoundation.org/)

 ```
 $ vol -f image.bin windows.info